RedLanternTech/CISSPNotes/Domain5Notes.md

 - Something you know (password)
 - Something you have (security token)
 - Something you are (biometrics)

+### Identity Assurance Levels
+- IAL 1:  lowest leve, only requires user to self-assert an identity.
+- IAL 2:  Requires submission of identity documentation and proofing to the Credential Srvice Provider (CSP).
+Frequently used in employment situations.
+- IAL 3:  Requires physical presence and formal review.

 Tokens:
 - Synchronous  depends on timing